EricLBuehler/xlora/README.md

   - Manually set the scalings to a specific value during the scaling pass, forever.
 Call this function with None to enable the default scalings.
 This is reflected in the config.
 - `xLoraModel.get_latest_scalings(self) -> Optional[Tensor]`
   - Returns the latest scalings prediction, or None if no scalings have been predicted.
 The tensor is of shape (batch_size, seq_len, n_layers, n_classes).
-- `xLoraModel.set_global_lora_weight(self, weight: float)`
+- `xLoraModel.set_global_scaling_weight(self, weight: float)`
   - Set the global LoRA weight, a scalar to multiply the output of each LoRA adapter by.
+This is by default 1.
 This is reflected in the config.
 - `xLoraModel.get_global_scaling_weight(self) -> float`
   - Get the global LoRA weight.
 #### Trainable parameters